microsoft/DirectX-Specs/d3d/Raytracing.md

 shaders.
 If applications need to track the level of ray recursion it can be done manually in the ray payload.

+This recursion depth limit does not include callable shaders, which are not bounded except in the context of overall [pipeline stack](#pipeline-stack) allocation.

 > Apps should pick a limit that is as low as absolutely necessary.
 There may be performance implications in how the implementation chooses to handle upper limits set at obvious thresholds -- e.g. 0 means no tracing